OpenNews/opennews-website/what/community/scholarships/index.md

 We added the “plus” to Scholarships+ because conference registration isn’t the only way financial support can help fill the gaps for journalists.
 Maybe you’re looking into a leadership-development program, a coding workshop, or a career coach.
 You might want to study social justice, statistics, dataviz, or poverty and inequality.
 We’re excited to hear your ideas, and to imagine how your journalism will change.

+**How do you decide who will receive a stipend?**
+OpenNews staff reviews all applications.
+We prioritize applications from members of communities underrepresented in journalism and technology and journalists from small and non-coastal newsrooms.
+We also prioritize applications that will allow the person to take part in a program where they are speaking or otherwise making a major contribution.

+We look for applications from journalists who use data or design to help people understand their community and make it better, who write code or work in product to help a news organization make good on its mission, who are pushing for change in their newsrooms and helping them better reflect their communities.
+And we look for applications that have a plan for bringing new ideas into your work and sharing them with peers.

 **Can people outside of the U.S. apply for the scholarship?**
 Applications are open to everyone.
 We prioritize applications from journalists of color and journalists from regional and local news organizations, but we're open to applications from anyone working at the intersection of journalism and technology.